Service Detail

 Building Additions is positioned as a dedicated service line so scope conversations stay specific.
 Instead of combining unrelated work into one generic request, Tri-Peak can separate sequence-critical tasks, define what is included, and coordinate the handoffs that affect schedule performance in the field.

 This page is built for project teams that need a clear description of where building additions fits in the overall build plan.
 It is not a catch-all page for every construction activity.
-The goal is to make intake specific enough that the right service path is selected before pricing assumptions or mobilization dates are discussed.
+The goal is to make project review specific enough that the right service path is selected before pricing assumptions or mobilization dates are discussed.

 What We Do